anderskvist/iAstroHub/README-DOCKER.md

 ### Manual Steps

-The following steps are not yet automatable, and currentlymust be run by hand on the final image.
+The following steps are not yet automated, and so must be run by hand on the final image.

 #### Skychart